-- Broadcasting Act, 1999 (Act 4 of 1999), as amended, which establishes a broadcasting policy in South Africa; - the Electronic Communications Act, 2005 (Act 36 of 2005), as amended, which provides the legal framework for convergence in the broadcasting, broadcasting signal distribution, and telecommunications sectors.
-It also allows for the granting of new licensees and social obligations; the control of the radio frequency spectrum; and the regulation of electronic communication network services, electronic communication services, and broadcasting services: - Film and Publications Act, 1996 (Act 65 of 1996), as amended, which provides for the classification of certain films and publications, and establishes the Film and Publication Board (FPB) and Tribunal; - Independent Communications Authority of South Africa (ICASA) Act, 2000 (Act 13 of 2000), which establishes the regulator in the sector; and - Postal Services Act, 1998 (Act 124 of 1998), as amended, which makes provision for the regulation of postal services.
+- Broadcasting Act, 1999 (Act 4 of 1999), as amended, which establishes a broadcasting policy in South Africa; - Electronic Communications Act (ECA), 2005 (Act 36 of 2005), as amended, which provides the legal framework for convergence in the broadcasting, broadcasting signal distribution, and telecommunications sectors.
+It also allows for the granting of new licensees and social obligations; the control of the radio frequency spectrum; and the regulation of electronic communication network services, electronic communication services, and broadcasting services; - Film and Publications Act, 1996 (Act 65 of 1996), as amended, which provides for the classification of certain films and publications, and establishes the Film and Publication Board (FPB) and Tribunal; - ICASA Act, 2000 (Act 13 of 2000), which establishes the regulator in the sector; and - Postal Services Act, 1998 (Act 124 of 1998), as amended, which makes provision for the regulation of postal services.